 The Community Solar Provider must deliver a Community Solar Disclosure Form to the customer before the subscription contract is signed.
+The customer must sign the disclosure form prior to signing a subscription contract.
 Terms of the underlying subscription between a customer and the Community Solar Provider must be consistent with terms of the required disclosure form.

 The ABP portal contains an interactive form for Community Solar Providers to generate Community Solar Disclosure Forms, which can then either be e-signed using the ABP portal e-signature functionality or printed, signed, scanned, and uploaded back into the ABP portal.
-Approved Vendors and their Designees may elect to create a Community Solar Disclosure Form in either English or Spanish either within the ABP portal or using the API functionality to generate the document outside the portal.
-The information on a Community Solar Disclosure Form can be updated within the ABP portal and edited prior to customer signing, but cannot be edited after the customer has signed the document (for e-signing) or downloaded the document (for wet signatures), thus finalizing the document.
+Approved Vendors and their Designees may elect to create a Community Solar Disclosure Form in either English or Spanish either within the ABP portal or using the API functionality to generate the document outside the portal-upon receiving written approval from the Program Administrator.
+The information on a Community Solar Disclosure Form can be updated and edited within the ABP portal and edited prior to customer signing, but cannot be edited after the form has been generated and/or the customer has signed the document (for e-signing) or downloaded the document (for wet signatures), thus finalizing the document.
 Community Solar Providers may employ commercially available e-signature systems as an alternative to the customer e-signing in the portal or wet signing, in which case, the audit/signature information page must be submitted with the e-signed Community Solar Disclosure Form.
-This requirement applies whether the Community Solar Disclosure From is generated within or outside of the ABP portal.
+This requirement applies whether the Community Solar Disclosure FromForm is generated within or outside of the ABP portal.

-Community Solar Providers may, upon approval of the Program Administrator, develop a third-party generated Community Solar Disclosure Form.
+Community Solar Providers may, upon written approval of the Program Administrator, develop a third-party generated Community Solar Disclosure Form-through the application program interface (API) to the ABP portal.
 A third-party generated Community-Solar Disclosure Form must contain the same content and information as the Community Solar Disclosure Form generated by the ABP portal.

-This will require Program Administrator approval of the third-party Community Solar Disclosure Form template and for the Community Solar Provider to use the third-party generated Community Solar Disclosure Form application program interface (API) to the ABP portal.
-This API will require uploads of the data used to create each third-party Community Solar Disclosure Form at which point the API will return information including a unique Community Solar Disclosure Form ID back to the Community Solar Provider that must appear on that Community Solar Disclosure Form.
+This will require Program Administrator written approval of the third-party Community Solar Disclosure Form template and for the Community Solar Provider to use the third-party generated Community Solar Disclosure Form application program interface (API) to the ABP portal.API.
+This API will require uploads of the data used to create each third-party Community Solar Disclosure Form, at which point the API will return information including a unique Community Solar Disclosure Form.
 The third-party Community Solar Disclosure Form must be uploaded to the ABP portal after it is signed by the subscriber.
 Each uploaded form must contain the unique ID that was assigned to that form in order to be considered valid by the Program Administrator and may be subject to review by the Program Administrator.